pablof7z/class-proxy/README.md

 class-proxy
 ===========

-A generic (yet ActiveRecord compliant) class proxy to setup proxy methods for your classes.
+A generic (ActiveRecord compatible) class proxy to setup proxy methods for your classes.

 ## Using